seraphile/CMT/docs/voting.md

 ## Decrees

-They all seem fine, vote for any of them!
+They all seem fine, vote with your heart!

+If you don't have a favourite, consider Smithy.
+Items are generally pretty good, it'd be nice if they lasted longer.